ryjen/ryjen.github.io/content/post/deploy-docker-registry-in-dokku.md

 NGINX by default will throw an HTTP 413 error if your image is too big.
 To fix that we have to disable the max HTTP body size.

-1. dit the configuration for the repository app: `vim /home/dokku/registry/nginx.conf`
+1. Edit the configuration for the repository app: `vim /home/dokku/registry/nginx.conf`

-2. in any server{} blocks add: `client_max_body_size 0;` which will disable the max body size limitation.
+2. In any server{} blocks add: `client_max_body_size 0;` which will disable the max body size limitation.

 #### Conclusion

 Super easy to get a private docker repository running on dokku.
 Why would you want to?

-1. because you can
+1. Because you can
-2. private repositories are generally not free
+2. Private registries are generally not free
-3. sometimes doesn't make sense for an image to be public
+3. Sometimes doesn't make sense for an image to be public
-4. control over your data from other country's jurisdiction (hopefully this isn't the reason)
+4. Control over your data from other country's jurisdiction (hopefully this isn't the reason)

 For example, I have a docker image to run weechat with very customized configuration and only usable by me.
 I only want to run it on my server and attach to it when I need to.